t-book/idai-components/README.md

 dist/css/idai-components.min.css # minified full css including bootstrap
 ```

-In most cases only `idai-components.min.js` and `idai-components.min.css` are needed.
+In most cases only `idai-components.min.js` and `idai-components.min.css` need
+to be referenced by applications making use of idai-components.

 ### Deployment and versioning